mykespb/games/README.md

 prepare full tree/ array of game

 mk-ttt-play.py
-play the game using the prepared array (TBD)
+play the game using the prepared array
+(showing debug and thinking info)